OTIS - Fundamentals, Financials, History, and Analysis

 Segment Performance

-In the New Equipment segment, net sales for Q3 2024 were $1.31 billion, a decrease of 8.8% compared to the prior year quarter.
+New Equipment Segment: For the quarter ended September 30, 2024, the New Equipment segment reported net sales of $1.31 billion, a decrease of 8.8% compared to the same period in 2023.
 The organic sales decrease of 8.2% was primarily driven by a greater than 20% decline in China, partially offset by low single-digit organic sales growth in the Americas and Asia Pacific regions.
-New Equipment operating profit decreased $20 million, with the impacts of lower volume and unfavorable regional and product mix partially offset by favorable price, productivity, and commodity tailwinds.
-The New Equipment operating profit margin decreased 80 basis points to 6.4%.
+New Equipment operating profit was $84 million, a decrease of 19.2% year-over-year, with the impacts of lower volume and unfavorable regional and product mix being partially offset by favorable price, productivity, and commodity tailwinds.
+The New Equipment segment's operating profit margin decreased 80 basis points to 6.4%.

-The Service segment, on the other hand, reported strong performance with net sales of $2.24 billion in Q3 2024, an increase of 7.2% compared to the prior year quarter.
-The organic sales increase of 7.7% was driven by 6.4% growth in maintenance and repair and 13.7% growth in modernization.
-Service operating profit increased $37 million, and the Service operating profit margin remained flat at 24.8%.
+Service Segment: For the quarter ended September 30, 2024, the Service segment reported net sales of $2.24 billion, an increase of 7.2% compared to the same period in 2023.
+The organic sales increase of 7.7% was due to organic sales increases of 6.4% in maintenance and repair and 13.7% in modernization.
+Service operating profit was $555 million, an increase of 7.1% year-over-year, with higher volume, improved pricing on maintenance contracts, and productivity being partially offset by inflationary pressures, including annual wage increases and higher material costs.
+The Service segment's operating profit margin was flat at 24.8%.

 Conclusion